Skip to content

 • Traumatic cataract: Caused by penetrating lens injury or blunt impact.

-• Secondary glaucoma: Due to hyphema, angle recession, anterior synechiae, etc.
+• Secondary glaucoma: Due to hyphema, angle recession, or anterior synechiae.

 • Endophthalmitis: Occurs in 2–7% of open globe injuries.
-Onset is often within a few days after injury.
+Onset is usually within a few days after injury.

 • Sympathetic ophthalmia: A rare complication in which uveitis occurs in the fellow eye triggered by surgery or irritation to the injured eye.
 It may appear from weeks to years after the injury.